LAB MEMBERS

 Andrea Anyanwu – Cornell Undergraduate Researcher (Sep – Oct 2025)

-Amina Bilalbegovic – Cornell Undergraduate Researcher (March 2024 – May 2025) – Graduated, with Honors Thesis
+Amina Bilalbegovic – Cornell Undergraduate Researcher (March 2024 – May 2025) – Graduated with an Honors Thesis

 Matthew Cheung – Cornell Undergraduate Researcher (Jan 2024 – May, 2025)